yakzaf/lab_helper/src/instructions/guide.md

-# Lab Helper - Cheat Sheet
+# Lab Helper - Usage Guide
 Author: Zafar Yakubov

-This page serves as a cheat sheet/guide on the capabilities of Lab Helper and its syntax for quick reference during document creation.
+This page serves as a guide on the capabilities of Lab Helper and its syntax for quick reference during document creation.

 ## Basic Markdown Syntax